artisan-roaster-scope/artisan/_docs/12-alarms.md

 [Talking alarms](https://artisan-roasterscope.blogspot.com/2017/12/talking-alarms.html)

-Here is a simple alarm that ROR is at 30 after the charge so that I focus on heat and not let it stray up too much past the 32-39 range in the first few minutes.
-This should trigger a pop up to be alert.
+Here is a simple alarm that ROR is at 30 after the charge so that the roasters focuses on the next adjustment to make.
+The alarm triggers a pop-up.
 New in 1.3, is you can have the pop-up disappear after a X seconds.

 ![alarm sample](/assets/images/gsg/alarm config example.png)

 Alarms are unordered by definition.
 All alarm conditions of not-yet activated alarms are evaluated once per sampling interval and where all pre-conditions are fulfilled the alarm is fired.
 Note that each alarm is only fired once.
-An alarm is triggered only once even if it has both an alarm time and temperature set.
+An alarm is triggered only once even if it has both an alarm time and temperature trigger set.

 You can program alarms to push an Event button, such as mark - Air Min at Charge.
 In this case my Event Button 11 is Air Min.
 ![alarm event](/assets/images/gsg/alarm event example.png)